 If no unit is specified in the imported file (which is often the case for QIF & CSV), Skrooge will assume the unit is your primary currency.
 If this was not the case, use the Search & Process function to correct.

 Sometimes, the input files will not have dates formatted as per your country's customs (it may happen in QIF or CSV, OFX has an imposed date format).
 Skrooge will do its best to detect the format.
+If this doesn't work as expected, you can force the date format in the application's settings.

 Imported Operations have a specific status.
 Right after import, they are considered as "Imported, not yet validated".
 The idea here is that you may want to check if the import went as expected, so you need to identify quickly those operations.
 As per default settings, those operations will also appear in blue.